 Now, here's a couple of tips.
 Again, links are not going to play a big role when it comes to featured snippets.
 Google is looking at content and context.
 They're looking at the semantics side of things.
 Schema is not a factor here.
 You cannot add structured data in order to earn those positions on page.
 Optimization is a must, things that people overlook a lot.
 So, again, let's go back to this article here by Practical eCommerce.
 They're using H tags here to break up different sections.

-A lot of times H tags are seen as like a style element for a lot of webmasters.
+A lot of times H tags are seen as a style element for a lot of webmasters.
 H tags play a huge role.
-You've got your H1 here, which I assume this would be an H1 or at least their highest tag.
+You've got your H1 here, which I assume would be an H1 or at least their highest tag.
 Yep.
 H1.
 Then we'll drop down here, and they're going to use these tags, which should be okay.
 This is an H3.
 So, now they're breaking these up with the other header tags, and then they're answering this header here, under here, with a paragraph.
 That's really important.
 This is structured really well.
 They've got good keywords.
 They've got good structure.
 It's on page optimization to a T, and that matters in a big way.

 Now, semantics are core.
 So, again, Google is looking at SEO, so what should apply to SEO?
 Well, we've got keyword research, competition, website, optimization, content, public relations, social network, all these terms that could be related and should be related inside of a conversation when it comes to SEO.
 Now, whatever your niche is, whatever your business is, you can do the exact same thing.
 Again, you want to be clear.
-You want to be concise, and you want to have a logical answers.
+You want to be concise, and you want to have logical answers.
 You want to step through these and create those perfect, quick answers that people can digest.
-You can go in depth into your content, but when you're listing out these specific sections, you want to make sure that your core answer is clear and concise.
+You can go in-depth into your content, but when you're listing out these specific sections, you want to make sure that your core answer is clear and concise.

-So, as you can see, featured snippets play a huge role in search.
+As you can see, featured snippets play a huge role in search.
 Earning them can get you more traffic, get you better traffic, more intentional traffic to your website.
-If you have any questions about we've talked about today or any other insight or research that you want to share, please comment below.
+If you have any questions about what we've talked about today or any other insight or research that you want to share, please comment below.
 I'd love to continue that conversation with you.
 Until next time, Happy Marketing.

 References used in this video: